jenniferestigene/thesis-climate-gov-preparedness-rights-/notebooks/README.md

 # 📓 Notebooks

-This folder contains Jupyter Notebooks used in the thesis.
+This folder contains R Markdown and Jupyter Notebooks used in the thesis.

 Each notebook documents a step of the data analysis pipeline: